 More than 1,800 acres of land still needs to be protected.
 (Map by Sandy Lake Conservation Association)

-Acquiring the land west of Sandy Lake is important because it:
+Acquiring the land to the north and west of Sandy Lake is important because it will:

-• will protect diversity of wildlife, including a remarkable variety of reptiles and amphibians
+Conserve habitat for a diversity of wildlife (more than 100 species documented), including a remarkable variety of reptiles and amphibians.

-• will provide connectivity to the newly acquired 160 acres beside Marsh Lake
+Provide connectivity to the 160 acres recently acquired by HRM beside Marsh Lake.

-• will add to the connectivity to the Chebucto Peninsula as identified in the Green Network Plan
+Add wildlife habitat connectivity to the Chebucto Peninsula as identified in the Halifax Green Network Plan.

-• will provide access to the lakes and the regional park from the west, including the 10,000 people from Bedford West and CP Allen High School
+Secure access to the lakes and forest of the Regional Park from the west, including for the 10,000+ people from Bedford West..

-Limited development around Sandy Lake has preserved for many decades the beautiful old growth forest and view planes, and thus these lands are still uniquely worth acquiring.
+Limited development on small, privately-owned parcels around Sandy Lake has preserved for many decades the beautiful old growth forest and view planes.
+These lands matters to the ecological integrity of the area too.